 Note: If you import goods in order to re-export them, the goods are exempt from Customs duties.
 However, these goods need to be stored in a bonded warehouse.
 This is a provision to prevent the final importer from paying duties and taxes multiple times, because South Africa is not the goods’ final destination.

-Transporting bonded goods is tightly regulated by Customs, with provision being made to:
+Transportation of goods that are bonded is tightly regulated by Customs, with provision being made to:

-Move bonded goods to a different bonded warehouse (for example, to be closer to your goods, or to perform processing and manufacturing work on the goods), or
+Move these goods to a different bonded warehouse (for example, to be closer to your goods, or to perform processing and manufacturing work on the goods), or

 Export these goods across South African borders.

-Depending on your circumstances, if you want to transport bonded goods you will need to register at Customs for one or more of the below.
+Depending on your circumstances, if you want to transport bonded imports you will need to register at Customs for one or more of the below.

 1. Remover of goods in bond

-If you would like your company to transport the bonded goods from one destination to the next using its own road transport, you can register as a Remover of Goods in Bond.
+If you would like your company to transport the goods kept in bond from one destination to the next using its own road transport, you can register as a Remover of Goods in Bond.
 In order to obtain a remover of goods in bond (RIB) licence, you need to open a bond at Customs.

 Having a bond allows you to transport bonded goods within and across South African borders.